dpgaspar/Flask-AppBuilder/README.rst

 Improvements
 ------------

-- Pagination on lists
+- Pagination on lists.
-- Inline (panels) will reload/return to the same panel (via cookie)
+- Inline (panels) will reload/return to the same panel (via cookie).
-- templates with url_for
+- Templates with url_for.

 Bug Fixes
 ---------

-- OpenID pictures not showing
+- OpenID pictures not showing.
-- Security reset password corrections
+- Security reset password corrections.
+- Date null Widget correction.

 Includes: